Why We Love Second Life Batteries

 LONG LASTING

 What really excites me is the potential longevity of our second-life batteries.
 A recent Edinburgh University study* found that these batteries can work in second-life applications for an additional 7-10 years, pushing their total operational life up to 20 years.
-That's two decades of service from a single battery pack.
-It’s too early to know for certain, but this is still very encouraging news.
+That's two decades of service from a single battery pack a remarkable achievement.

 THE CIRCULAR ECONOMY